 - crackling or popping when moving the finger(s) or thumb

 - Pain at the base of the finger or thumb in the palm of the hand, especially when gripping or pulling.

-- Pain and stiffness when bending the finger(s) or thumb.
+- pain fstiffness When flexing the finger(s) or thumb.

 - Painful swelling or swelling in the palm of the hand.

 - Lock the finger(s) or thumb in a bent position (in severe cases).
 The finger(s) or thumb should be gently straightened with the help of the other hand.